Disability rights movement

-The disability rights movement is a global social movement that seeks to secure equal opportunities and equal rights for all people with disabilities.

-It is made up of organizations of disability activists, also known as disability advocates, around the world working together with similar goals and demands, such as: accessibility and safety in architecture, transportation, and the physical environment; equal opportunities in independent living, employment equity, education, and housing; and freedom from discrimination, abuse, neglect, and from other rights violations.
+The disability rights movement is a global social movement, which seeks to secure equal opportunities and equal rights for all disabled people.
+It is made up of organizations of disability activists, also known as disability advocates, around the world working together with similar goals and demands, such as accessibility and safety in architecture, transportation, and the physical environment; equal opportunities in independent living, employment equity, education, and housing; and freedom from discrimination, abuse, neglect, and from other rights violations.

 Disability activists are working to break institutional, physical, and societal barriers that prevent people with disabilities from living their lives like other citizens.

-Disability rights is complex because there are multiple ways in which a person with a disability can have their rights violated in different socio-political, cultural, and legal contexts.
-For example, a common barrier that individuals with disabilities face deals with employment.
-Specifically, employers are often unwilling or unable to provide the necessary accommodations to enable individuals with disabilities to effectively carry out their job functions.
+Disability rights is complex because there are multiple ways in which a disabled person can have their rights violated in different socio-political, cultural, and legal contexts.
+For example, a common barrier that disabled individuals face deals with employment.
+Specifically, employers are often unwilling or unable to provide the necessary accommodations to enable disabled individuals to effectively carry out their job functions.

 History

 United States

 American disability rights have evolved significantly over the past century.
 Before the disability rights movement, President Franklin D. Roosevelt's refusal to be publicized in a position of vulnerability demonstrated and symbolized the existing stigma surrounding disabilities.
 While campaigning, giving speeches, or acting as a public figure, he hid his disability.
 This perpetuated the ideology that "disability equates to weakness".

 Disability in the United States was viewed as a personal issue, and not many political or governmental organizations existed to support individuals in these groups.
 In the 1950s, there was a transition to volunteerism and parent-oriented organizations, such as the March of Dimes.
-While this was the beginning of activism and seeking support for these groups, children with disabilities were largely hidden by their parents out of fear of forced rehabilitation.
+While this was the beginning of activism and seeking support for these groups, disabled children were largely hidden by their parents out of fear of forced rehabilitation.

 When the civil rights movement took off in the 1960s, disability advocates joined it and the women's rights movements in order to promote equal treatment and challenge stereotypes.
 It was at this time that disability rights advocacy began to have a cross-disability focus.
 People with different kinds of disabilities (physical and mental disabilities, along with visual and hearing disabilities) and different essential needs came together to fight for a common cause.
 It was not until 1990 that the Americans with Disabilities Act (ADA) was passed, legally prohibiting discrimination on account of disability, and mandating disability access in all buildings and public areas.
 The ADA is historically significant in that it defined the meaning of reasonable accommodation in order to protect employees and employers.
-Today, disability rights advocates continue protecting those who are discriminated against, including work towards issues like law enforcement and treatment of people with disabilities.